Book Review: Cloud Chamber by Dan Ziskie

 by Miabelle Salzano

-A cloud chamber is traditionally used in science to examine particle interaction.
-In this project, Ziskie looks at New York City as a conceptual cloud chamber and then considers the stories that make up a person’s interior and how small nuances in these stories have the capacity to effect a total stranger.
+A cloud chamber is scientifically used to examine particle interaction.
+In this project, Ziskie looks at New York City as a conceptual cloud chamber, considering the stories that make up a person’s interior and how small nuances within these stories have the capacity to effect a total stranger.
 The photographs force us to think about strangers in a way we ordinarily wouldn’t.
 While lingering on a facial expression, body position, or piece of clothing, we are compelled to ask questions about the moments that had come immediately before or will come after.
 Why are these people hugging; are they saying hello or goodbye?
 Why is the man bowing his head in despair; did he lose his wallet or his wife?

 In Cloud Chamber, Ziskie gives us a multidimensional profile of New York City.
-The definition of a place lies in its people and, while we are able to see the individuality of the people represented, we also see the privacy and loneliness that we are so familiar with.
+The definition of a place lies in its people and, while we are able to see the individuality for which New York City is famous, we also get to experience the privacy and loneliness that comes with living in a heavily populated area.
 The photographs make us aware of the aliveness of each person but they also show each person living only in the midst their own, isolated lives.
-Each picture has a clear subject, a star, that we temporarily care about until we turn the page or until the book is over.
+Each picture has a clear subject, a star, that we temporarily care about until we turn the page.
 Then we go back to watching our own movies, being alone while interacting, contributing to our own, isolated cloud chambers.

 Cloud Chamber inspires us to be less egocentric, realizing that not everyone was dealt the same hand.
 It’s so important to be empathetic, uniting with our fellow human beings, in this time of social and political division.